-This is a question worth considering for just about any business out there today.
-Large, medium and small businesses all face IT infrastructure needs, but there are always, as they say, bigger fish to fry.
-If you uncover that your internal IT department is continuously bogged down by supporting the day-to-day operations of your organization, as well as researching, evaluating and considering which infrastructure enhancements to proceed with, it's a good sign that your current IT needs are being met reactively instead of proactively.
+IT infrastructure is an essential component to a company's IT operations.
+Large, medium and small businesses all face IT infrastructure needs.
+However, it seems as if the IT department is continuously bogged down by supporting day-to-day operations of your organization, as well as researching, evaluating and considering which infrastructure enhancements to proceed with, it's a good sign that your current IT needs are being met reactively instead of proactively.

 Proactive Infrastructure Planning